Computer Numeric Control (CNC) Technician

 This two-year technical diploma program is designed to provide students with a broad technical background in both job-shop and production machining.
 The CNC Technician program was developed using the National Institute for Metalworking Standards (NIMS) and National Tooling & Machining Association standards.
 The courses are delivered in such a way to allow the students to experience a “hands-on” approach to learning.
 Furthermore, each student will spend his or her time learning in a practical setting.

-Using the CNC/CAM software and equipment, including a four axis machining center, you will learn to select the proper tools and fixtures required to machine parts.
+Using the CNC/CAM software and equipment, including a four-axis machining center, students will learn to select the proper tools and fixtures required to machine parts.
 A graduate of the program should be proficient in metal machining operations and planning procedures, demonstrating practical machining techniques in accordance with engineering drawing specifications.

 Topics of study include Computer Numerical Control (CNC) programming; Computer Assisted Manufacturing (CAM) software; precision measuring devices including a CMM; precision CNC mills, CNC training and machining centers; blueprint reading; and applied shop mathematics.
 To complete the program, an internship is required.